sergiodxa/flagged/.github/ISSUE_TEMPLATE/question.md

 ---
-name: ❓ Question
+name: "❓ Question"
 about: Ask any question or doubt about Flagged.
-title: ""
+title: ''
-labels: "question"
+labels: question
-assignees: ""
+assignees: ''

 ---

 ### Additional Context